 9. Beware of the baby milk scam

 Yeah, there’s another popular scam!
 You’ll be approached by a woman with a baby, she’ll tell you she doesn’t need money, just formula for her suspiciously docile baby.
-You’ll be taken to a suspiciously close mini-mart, pay $20 – $30US for a tin of formula then leave feeling like you should be part of the UN, you’re such a humanitarian!
+You’ll be taken to a suspiciously close mini-mart, pay USD$20-$30 for a tin of formula then leave feeling like you should be part of the UN, you’re such a humanitarian!
 What really happens is the girl returns the tin and the profits are split between the store owner and the girl.
 The very real danger with both these scams is they are both allegedly overseen by organised crime in Cambodia.
 Please, please, please be aware of scams.
 They do happen and you need to be prepared to say no and walk away calmly.
-(Read more about the baby milk scam in this awesome blog post).

 10. You’ll need a visa

 To enter Cambodia, you’ll need a Visa.
-You can do that before you go or sort it out when you arrive, which costs USD$30 per person for a tourist Visa and takes around 5-10 minutes to get sorted (if the queue is empty).
+You can do that before you go or sort it out when you arrive, which costs USD$30 per person for a tourist visa and takes around 5-10 minutes to get sorted (if the queue is empty).
 If you do plan to get your Visa on arrival, make sure you have a spare passport photo with you, they’ll need it to issue your Visa.
-If all that sounds too hard, online services like Byevisa are a handy way to get things sorted without the headaches.
+If all that sounds too hard, online services like Byevisa are a handy way to get things sorted without the headache.
 Some countries in ASEAN do not need a visa.
-Read more here.

 11. Prepare for some questionable toilets

 Before your departure date, do some extra squats to build up the strength required to hover ya big white butt above a toilet seat.
 We visited some very questionable toilets in Cambodia, mostly so because they are public toilets used by thousands of tourists each day.
 Seriously, they’re gross.
 Closed-in shoes will go a long way.

 12. You need to be mindful around Monks